 If you can’t find pre-IPO shares for sale, you might consider investing in the IPO itself.
 Your entry price will be higher, but you’ll have a reasonable assurance that you’ll be able to sell your shares if you want to.

 Several major brokers allow account holders to participate in IPOs.
 All of them have requirements that investors have to meet.
-You will have to answer questions to confirm that you comply with rules on IPO investment.
+You will have to answer questions to confirm that you comply with the rules on IPO investment.

 - TD Ameritrade allows participation in IPOs if TD Ameritrade is part of the selling group.
 Participating account holders need a minimum balance of $250,000 or 30 trades in the last calendar year.